engl3844/engl3844s18/_projects/p1-data-gathering.md

 To guide us through this process, we will all share the following broader research question: **How are our media practices linked with algorithmic audiences**?
 From there, each of you must choose and refine a particular topic as a path to explore one of your own prominent, digital media practices.
 Some past projects included the following topics:

 - Emotions felt as: Browsing Instagram feed, Texting
+- News engagement, e.g., overall, on Twitter, or with news apps on mobile phone.
 - Use of emojis
 - How I use Spotify's machine-learning suggestion features
 - Netflix viewing habits